Is It Safe To Eat Pickles During Pregnancy?

 Pickles contain a very high amount of sodium.
 This can negate any benefits that eating pickles may have during pregnancy.
 High sodium intake can be dangerous for your unborn baby and you if taken regularly over a period of time.
 Therefore, it is essential to maintain food safety.

 In case of GH, a low-sodium maternal diet can sometimes help alleviate the conditions.
 In severe cases, the baby may need to be delivered immediately.
 This can be risky, especially if the delivery is too premature.
 It can also risk the baby’s chances of survival.
 A high sodium intake can often turn a mild case of GH into a severe one.
-It is highly recommended to keep sodium intake limited as suggested by your doctor.
+It is highly recommended you limit sodium intake and avoid pickles with excess salt, strong spices, or artificial preservatives.
+Also, eat only as much pickle as recommended by your doctor.

 protip_icon Quick fact